Effective treatment for aggressive prostate cancer that's still contained within the prostate

 Approved for use

-The study was more positive than anyone could have predicted with 21% fewer men having their prostate cancer come back.
-The trial was the piece of the puzzle doctors and health regulators needed to make high dose-rate brachytherapy available to men across the UK.
+The trial was more positive than anyone could have predicted, with 21% fewer men having their prostate cancer return.
+The trial was the crucial breakthrough doctors and health regulators needed to make high dose-rate brachytherapy available to men across the UK.

 Access for all